Official websites use .gov

 Older Americans Act Programs

 On February 6, 2024, ACL released a final rule to update the regulations for implementing its Older Americans Act (OAA) programs.
-The new regulations will take effect on March 15, 2024, but regulated entities have until October 1, 2025 to comply.
+The new regulations took effect on March 15, 2024, but regulated entities have until October 1, 2025 to comply.
 ACL looks forward to working with partners in the aging network to implement the final rule and will provide robust technical assistance and other resources to support states, tribes and tribal organizations, area agencies on aging, and others in the aging network in meeting its requirements.
 ACL is currently reviewing the materials referenced in the sections below; some may be superseded by the new rule.

-- Older Americans Act guidance
+Older Americans Act guidance

 Guidance on Serving Holocaust Survivors